haozhou1919/weather-search-web/README.md

 Weather Search is a full-stack web application that provides real-time weather forecasts.
 Built with Angular, Node.js, Express, and MongoDB, it integrates multiple APIs for a seamless and interactive user experience.

-> *🔹 Note: Due to academic policies, the full source code is not publicly available.
+> *🔹 Note: Developed as part of my CSCI571 Web Technologies course.
+Due to academic policies, the full source code is not publicly available.
 However, this README provides an overview of the project’s features, technologies, and implementation details.*

 ---